pipriles/ekeystone-scraper/README.md

 # Shopify Upload

-Remember to create a .env file before running, you can check the env.example.
+Remember to create a .env and do `source .env` before running, you can check the env.example.